Benefactor of the Deprived

 In times of earthquakes, floods and other natural calamities, Pujyashree Himself visits affected areas as far as possible.
 He provides them a helping hand, consoles them and builds up courage in the people there.
 Where He cannot reach Himself, He sends his disciples and gets items of necessity and daily use distributed free houses as well.

-High and mighty que up for hours, craving for His Darshan.
-When such a high profile saint stoops to talk to a poor and destitute man and inquires about his welfare, it becomes a spectacular sight.
+Many eminent personalities queue up for hours, craving for His Darshan.
+When such a high profile Saint stoops to talk to a poor and destitute man and inquires about his welfare, it becomes a spectacular sight.

 Impressed by these altruistic activities under Bapuji’s auspices, VHP’s International president Shri Ashok Singhal says, “The entire Hindu society shall remain indebted to Param Pujya Bapuji for the great achievement he has made in instilling faith, in the tribal and forest people, in the Hindu culture and the Hindus will never be able to repay the debt.
 The great personage has set up various service programmes in tribal areas.
 Those, who could not tolerate this, have tried to malign the saint through the media.
 Hindu society will not be affected by this propaganda and it is the need of the hour to be alert and spread the tight message.”